fast-af/developer-portal-starter/reusables/for-developers/_platform_all_sign_up_as_a_seller_pin_validation.md

 3.  **Fast will now send a PIN number to your email inbox**.
 Open your email to find this PIN number and enter it here on Fast.
     > Note: Fast doesn’t use passwords.
 We use PIN numbers instead.
     > ![Fast Pin Pop Up](/reusables/for-developers/images/validate-pin.png)

-## Pause Here and Inform Your Fast Delivery Team

-1. Your Fast Delivery Manager will create and then provide you with testing credentials to continue